modelmat/sphinxcontrib-drawio/README.md

 - the *drawio_output_format* conf.py option has been removed; the draw.io
   diagram is exported to the Sphinx builder's preferred image format (eg. SVG for HTML, PDF for LaTeX).
-It can still be overridden for individual `drawio-image` and `drawio-figure` directives; see below.
+The *drawio_builder_export_format* configuration variable allows setting another default export format for each builder.
+Note that this can still be overridden for individual `drawio-image` and `drawio-figure` directives.
+See below for details.
 - the *scale*, *width* and *height* options have been renamed, respectively, to *export-scale*, *export-width* and *export-height* so as not to conflict with the options inherited from the [image directive](https://docutils.sourceforge.io/docs/ref/rst/directives.html#image).